Here’s the latest in decentralized computing power on demand from Golem.

 - Via the platform, follow the instructions to sell or trade your Golem.

-While cloud computing isn’t brand new, blockchain technology has provided a new way to deploy it.
-The advantages of Golem are that it’s:
+While cloud computing isn’t brand new, blockchain technology has provided a new way to deploy it, and Golem lists the following features:

 - Decentralized.
-There’s no single point of failure, with users around the world all supporting the Golem network.
+Golem claims there’s no single point of failure, with users around the world all supporting the Golem network.

 - Secure.
-All computations on the Golem network take place inside an isolated virtual machine, offering near-complete security for all providers and users.
+All computations on the Golem network take place inside an isolated virtual machine, with the goal of offering near-complete security for all providers and users.

 - Cost-effective.
 Very few computers use all their power all the time.
-By providing a monetization strategy for excess computing power, Golem is likely to have a lot of providers all over the world, offering a highly competitive marketplace for users.
+By providing a monetization strategy for excess computing power, Golem wants to attract a lot of providers all over the world and offer a highly competitive marketplace for users.

 - Flexible.
 Developers can create, deploy and monetize their own apps through Golem.
-This will greatly expand its potential applications over time.
+It expects to greatly expand its potential applications over time.

-Keeping that caution in mind, Golem might be a relatively safe investment by cryptocurrency standards.
-The main obstacle to date could be that Golem is still in a fairly early stage of development.
+Buying any cryptocurrency has to be approached with caution, and you should consider whether Golem is a safe purchase by cryptocurrency standards.
+For example, one obstacle might be that Golem is still in a fairly early stage of development.

-It’s worth noting that if all goes according to plan, GNT is likely to enjoy a relatively high price floor.
-If the value of GNT drops too low, buying it to spend on cryptocurrency mining power will basically be free money.
+If all goes according to plan, GNT will be targeting a relatively high price floor.
+If the value of GNT drops too low, buying it to spend on cryptocurrency mining power will probably be free money.

-Plus, there’s a fixed supply of 1 billion GNT in existence.
-Providers and users can reach their own prices and trade fractions of a coin as needed, so the value of a token itself doesn’t really have any price ceiling.
+Another discussion point is that because there’s a fixed supply of 1 billion GNT in existence, providers and users can reach their own prices and trade fractions of a coin as needed, so the value of a token itself doesn’t really have any price ceiling.

 Instead, the price ceiling is determined by the Golem network’s providers (the ones renting out their computing power).
 They’ll need to set competitive prices in order to get users coming to Golem rather than established cloud computing brands.

-For some perspective, the Golem market cap topped $400 million on December 18, 2017, while the total cloud computing market is well into the billions.
-This suggests plenty of room to grow as the Golem network rolls out new features and further disrupts incumbents.
+To provide some perspective, it’s worth noting that the Golem market cap topped $400 million on December 18, 2017, while the total cloud computing market is well into the billions.
+Buyers should consider how much room Golem has to grow as it rolls out new features, and the extent to which it will disrupt incumbents.

 A lot can happen in the meantime, and it’s possible that Golem itself will be disrupted before then.
 For example, a recent initiaI coin offering (ICO) raised more than $100 million for the development of a blockchain smartphone and PC designed for built-in Golem-like functionality.
 These types of advances might undermine Golem in the future.